open-amt-cloud-toolkit/docs/docs/Docker/dockerLocal.md

 **To clone the repositories:**

-1. Open a Terminal or Powershell and navigate to a directory of your choice for development:
+1. Open a Terminal or Command Prompt and navigate to a directory of your choice for development:

     ``` bash
     git clone --recursive https://github.com/open-amt-cloud-toolkit/open-amt-cloud-toolkit --branch v1.4.0